binhqd/portfolio/README.md

 ## How does it work?

 The data is fetched from json files: profile.json and experience.json.
-Then they're rendered using React components.
+They're then rendered using React components.